jorgegarciaotero/udacity_data_engineer/README.md

-# Disaster Response Pipeline Project
+# Disaster Response Pipeline Project of Data Engineering nano degree from Udacity [Udacity](https://learn.udacity.com/paid-courses/cd0018/)
+---
+### Objective:
+The objective of this project is to put in practice all the knowledge aquired during this course, which includes:
+-Basic SQLAlchemy usage (using sqlite3).

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.